-The foundation of the VCP began through a Partnership with Warwickshire Probation Service and SSAFA Warwickshire & Coventry Branch, its first beneficiaries were Veterans who being supervised by the Probation Service or had been in Prison.
-In 2009 the Probation Services Partnership Unit, brought together Veterans who had been identified on its caseload, in an attempt to better support these former servicemen/women working in partnership with SSAFA & The Royal British Legion.
+The foundation of the VCP began through a partnership with the Warwickshire Probation Service and SSAFA Warwickshire & Coventry Branch; its first beneficiaries were veterans who were being supervised by the probation service or had been in prison.
+In 2009 the Probation Services Partnership Unit brought together veterans who had been identified on its caseload in an attempt to better support these former servicemen/women working in partnership with SSAFA & The Royal British Legion.

 The Veterans Group identified that Veterans understand Veterans and became aware that with external help/interventions assisted by Peer Support, positive changes could be made in peoples lives, reducing re-offending, improving engagement, providing a fantastic return on any social investment made, but most importantly of all “being there without judgement, for other veterans in need.”

-The VCP provided support to veterans though its work with the Armed Forces Covenant Partnership and its location at NBBC Town Hall assisted in veterans being able to ” drop in” for support or just a brew.
-Initially the space was adequate, the building also allowed access to other facilities, and the initial opening of the VCP in its new home took place in 2010/11 and a subsequent briefing event was held in the Council Chambers.
+The VCP provided support to veterans through its work with the Armed Forces Covenant Partnership, and its location at NBBC Town Hall assisted in veterans being able to “drop in” for support or just a brew.
+Initially the space was adequate; the building also allowed access to other facilities, and the initial opening of the VCP in its new home took place in 2010/11, and a subsequent briefing event was held in the Council Chambers.

-As the VCP grew, so did its need for space and with support from Warwickshire Country Council it moved into in present building, known as the Horsa Building in July 2011.
-The VCP supported by Ubique Partnerships Ltd worked towards becoming a registered military charity which it achieved on 27th February 2014.
+As the VCP grew, so did its need for space, and with support from Warwickshire County Council, it moved into its present building, known as the Horsa Building, in July 2011.
+The VCP supported by Ubique Partnerships Ltd worked towards becoming a registered military charity, which it achieved on 27th February 2014.

 VCP Opening of New Building 2013/14

-The VCP has continued to develop its services to Veterans and works in support of the CSW Armed Forces Community Covenant Partnership.
-It has successfully been involved or delivered many successful projects involving the Armed Forces Community, including several aimed at Veterans in the Criminal Justice System.
-It has also helped to increase awareness of the needs of veterans from across all pathways, and has provided successful Peer to Peer Support interventions.
-In 2016 the VCP Team assisted Ubique Partnerships & YSS Ltd in delivering The Remember Veterans CJS Project, providing the Helpline & Referral System and Peer Support for those based in CSW Area.
+The VCP has continued to develop its services to veterans and works in support of the CSW Armed Forces Community Covenant Partnership.
+It has successfully been involved in or delivered many successful projects involving the Armed Forces Community, including several aimed at veterans in the Criminal Justice System.
+It has also helped to increase awareness of the needs of veterans from across all pathways and has provided successful peer-to-peer support interventions.
+In 2016 the VCP Team assisted Ubique Partnerships & YSS Ltd in delivering The Remember Veterans CJS Project, providing the Helpline & Referral System and Peer Support for those based in the CSW Area.

 The Atherstone Veterans Hub Team – 2019